lukejlackey/greenGuzzler/README.md

 # Green Guzzler

-Green Guzzler is a Flask app for cost conscious beer lovers to share their favorite beers.
+Green Guzzler is a Flask app for cost-conscious beer lovers to share their favorite beers.
 Users may upload their own breweries/beers or explore breweries/beers posted by others.
 Users can also rate beers based on their taste, cost, and value (i.e. was the beer worth the cost?).

 # Live Version